prasincs/mongodb/README.md

 Usage
 =====
-On the most basic level, just include the `hipsnip-mongodb::mongod` recipe to set up a single instance, or the `hipsnip-mongodb::replica_set` recipe to set up a replica set.
+On the most basic level, just include the `hipsnip-mongodb::mongod` recipe to set up a single instance, or the `hipsnip-mongodb::replicaSet` recipe to set up a replica set.
 These will set sensible defaults and will work fine out of the box, but you have the ability to customize them using the attributes below.

-> NOTE: The `replica_set` recipe will not work with Chef Solo.
+> NOTE: The `replicaSet` recipe will not work with Chef Solo.
 You can use the resource providers below to manually build your own replica set, if you don't use Chef Server.